 You’ll want to consider WHO will be involved, especially in regards to the board requirements.
 While you likely have had help from friends and family, a nonprofit board has legal and ethical responsibilities, so you’ll need to be intentional when selecting the initial board (see video from NEO Law Group).

 You’ll also need to think about WHAT you need to do and WHEN complete each step.
 The Internal Revenue Service (IRS) has clear expectations in many areas including those are the mission, organizing documents, how nonprofits are governed as well as their management policies, use of financial statements, reporting on Form 990 and issues of transparency and accountability.
 As such, clarify your mission, goals and exactly who you would serve.
 Also, define your organization's purpose, develop a detailed business plan and create your bylaws.
 Reviewing bylaws of several existing organizations may be helpful, but remember that organizations' structures and purposes vary.
 What may make sense for one organization may not make sense for yours.

 Understand the paperwork needed to incorporate on the State level

-The first step in the process it to Incorporate in Nebraska by filing Articles of Incorporation with the Secretary of State on their website or call 402.471.4079 (a $10.00 fee, plus $5 per page, is required to incorporate in Nebraska).
+The first step in the process it to Incorporate in Nebraska by filing Articles of Incorporation with the Secretary of State on their website or call 402.471.4079 (fee required).

 In addition, the Nebraska Attorney General's Office represents the State in the enforcement of the Nebraska Nonprofit Corporation Act, learn more on their website or see Neb.
 Rev. Stat. §§ 21-1901-21-19,177.